akhil1198/onlinerestaurantreservation/README.md

 # Online Restaurant Reservation System
 Online Hotel Reservation using React and Firebase

-# To run this project,
+# To run this project
 - Clone the repository
 - cd into the folder
 - type "npm install' to install the dependencies